CRANES, CROWNS, & SCALES, TILA STUDIOS - OCTOBER 6 & 7, 2017

 COLOR YOUR CITY, at chattanooga MINI MAKER FAIRE - SEPTEMBER 9, 2017

 Artists Mary Ann Twitty and Josiah Golson created the 800 "Color Your City" project for Chattanooga's 2017 Mini Maker Faire.
 Hundreds of visitors followed a ‘paint-by-numbers’ approach, in which the artists asked them a series of questions about themselves and their city.
 The process gave participants a unique opportunity to discuss their city, while providing responses in artistic expressions on the mural.
-The completed work will be on display in various locations in the city, and 800 Collective is currently working on a similar project with Glass House Collective to inform street-scaping and development.
+The completed work will be on display in various locations in the city, and 800 Collective is currently working on a similar project with the communities of Glass Street and Dodson to inform street-scaping and development.

 THE ART OF FREE SPACE, ATLANTA 800 SESSION - JANUARY 25, 2017